 MARGARET WARD MUSIC EDUCATION SCHOLARSHIP.
 This scholarship is awarded to a full-time Bachelor of Music Education major with a 3.0 or higher GPA who has completed the Mid-Program Review and all core music courses prior to the semester in which the application is submitted.
 The recipient will be chosen on the basis of academic achievement, professional promise as a future educator based on an essay outlining educational/pre-professional goals for the coming school year, two letters of recommendation from the music faculty, and financial need.
 Students must have a current FAFSA, which demonstrates financial need, on file with the Financial Aid office.
 All materials must be submitted to the music office with this application checklist.
 Deadline: March 1.

 ARTHUR C. HILLS MUSIC SCHOLARSHIP AWARDS are given to music majors (performers on a standard vocal, band, or orchestra instrument) to be used during the junior or senior year.
 Requires a letter of recommendation by the student’s private instructor, a short essay on achievements and future goals in music, and an audition before the music department scholarship committee which will be held in early April.
-Applicants must provide their own pianist/collaborator when required and provide judges with the musical score.
+Applicants MUST provide their own pianist/collaborator and provide judges with six copies of the musical score.
 All materials must be submitted to the music office with this application checklist.
 Deadline: March 1.

 UPPER DIVISION MUSIC SCHOLARSHIPS recognize achievement beyond the first year and encourage continuing excellence in performance.
-Applicants must be full-time music majors and have completed, or are in the process of completing, at least 30 credit hours.
+Applicants must be full-time music majors, are not current reciepients of a music scholarship and have completed, or are in the process of completing, at least 30 credit hours.
 Winners are selected based on an audition for the Scholarship Committee which is held in early April.
-Applicants must provide their own pianist/collaborator when required and provide judges with a copy of the musical score.
+Applicants MUST provide their own pianist/collaborator and provide judges with six copies of the musical score.
 All materials must be submitted to the music office with this application checklist.
 Deadline: March 1.